 Players: You can play this with 10 players online.
 Play against up to 10 people online in co-operative teams of max size 5.

 Cross-Play: Full support for cross-platform play and cross-progression on Nintendo Switch, PlayStation 4 and Xbox One.

-You will need PlayStation Plus (must be 18 to create, then create sub-accounts for younger players who need be set as 13 or older) to play online with PlayStation 4.
+You need to purchase a Xbox Live Gold subscription to play online with Xbox One.
 You can purchase Rogue Bucks to buy cosmetic enhancements in the game:

 - 1,000 Rogue Bucks £7.99